TechGF/jiffyfitness/README.md

    - (Read/GET) Query workout image and instruction
    - (Create/POST) Create a rep, set, and weight count
    - (Create/POST) Like or star a workout

+//this is to sign up
+func myMethod() {
+  var user = PFUser()
+  user.username = "myUsername"
+  user.password = "myPassword"
+ // other fields can be set just like with PFObject user.signUpInBackground {
+    (succeeded: Bool, error: Error?) -> Void in if let error = error {
+      let errorString = error.localizedDescription
+      // Show the errorString somewhere and let the user try again.
+    } else {
+      // Hooray!
+Let them use the app now.
+    }
+  }
+}

+//this is to log in PFUser.logInWithUsername(inBackground:"myname", password:"mypass") {
+  (user: PFUser?, error: Error?) -> Void in if user != nil {
+    // Do stuff after successful login.
+  } else {
+    // The login failed.
+Check error to see why.
+  }
+}

+//this is for update/saving in your workout let workoutLog = PFObject(className:"user") user["reps"] = userReps
+user["sets"] = userSets
+user["weight"] = userWeights
+user.saveInBackground { (succeeded, error)  in
+    if (succeeded) {
+        // The object has been saved.
+    } else {
+        // There was a problem, check error.description }
+}

+//Parse network Requestion for the GIF let gifURL : String = "link to the gif of the workout" let imageURL = UIImage.gifImageWithURL(gifURL) let imageView3 = UIImageView(image: imageURL) imageView3.frame = CGRect(x: 20.0, y: 390.0, width: self.view.frame.size.width - 40, height: 150.0)
+view.addSubview(imageView3)

+//Example Query for Leg Workouts

+let query = PFQuery(className: "Workouts")
+    query.includeKey("Leg")
+    query.limit = 20

+query.findObjectsInBackground {
+(posts, error) in
+    if posts != nil {
+    self.workouts = workouts!
+    self.tableView.reloadData()
+    }
+}